NORS3AI/Concrete/README.md

-# FinConsol - Financial Consolidation Dashboard
+# Concrete - Financial Consolidation Dashboard

 A comprehensive, client-side financial consolidation dashboard for managing multi-entity organizations with 500+ subsidiaries.
 Built as a static web app deployable on GitHub Pages.